alexharri/website/posts/canvas-to-ascii.md

 <SmallNote label="" center>A higher exponent translates to a stronger pull towards zero</SmallNote>

-In the example below you can vary the exponent between $1$ and $2$:
+Applying an exponent should make dark values darker more quickly than light ones.
+The example below allows you to vary the exponent applied to the sampling vector:

 <InteractiveVector6D
   vary="global_exponent"